Cyboghostginx/cyboware/README.md

 3. Click **Load unpacked** → select the folder (Unzipped)
 4. Click the Cyboware icon — sidebar opens

+# Sometimes you need to refresh your page in case some of the tools is not detecting anything.

 ---

 ## Tools (35)